 The US Food and Drug Administration (FDA) on its website says consumers had no way of knowing how much nicotine "or other potentially harmful chemicals" are being inhaled.

 Also unclear, it says, is whether young people might become hooked on nicotine and thus try smoking tobacco, whose health impacts are well known.

 The measures announced by Touraine were recommended by a panel of health experts led by Professor Bertrand Dautzenberg, a pulmonologist who heads the French Office for Preventing Tobacco Use (OFT).

 According to industry sources, around half a million people in France use e-cigarettes.

 Touraine added that packets of conventional cigarettes would henceforth carry a logo urging pregnant women not to smoke.
 A similar pictogram already appears on bottles of wine.

 French newspapers on Friday carried large advertisements from anti-tobacco groups calling for cigarette companies to be hit with a special tax to help meet the health bills of people who fall sick from smoking, at a time when ministerial budgets are being cut.

-Explore further: Argentina bans electronic cigarettes
+Explore further: Italy bans minors from buying electronic cigarettes